 30. "Leaving On A Jet Plane" by Peter, Paul and Mary

 This 1967 song was Peter, Paul and Mary's biggest hit, but don't let the sweet folk sound fool you.
-As her taxi awaits, the narrator is at her sweetheart's door to bid him farewell.
-She's leaving for an indefinite period and wants for him to put his life on hold for her.
+Or the fact that he's going off to war.
+As the narrator's taxi awaits, he's at sweetheart's door to bid her farewell.
+He's leaving for an indefinite period and wants her to put her life on hold.
 And here's the real kicker:

 There's so many times I've let you down, so many times I've played around,